Himanshuyadav1/mvcstructure/readMe.txt

 1.  initialize git and package.json
 2.  create folders accodring to MVC architecture
 3.  write basic code for running server in app.js
-4.  create basic routes from the project in routes/web.js
+4.  create basic routes for project in routes/web.js
+5.  create controller for those basic routes